AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/assets/create-asset-rule.md

 uid: CreateAssetRules
 ---

-# Create asset rules
+# Create an asset rule

-Asset rules identify patterns in stream names and use this information to automatically create assets.
-In order to generate the assets, stream names must have the following characteristics:
+An asset rule identifies patterns in a stream name and uses this information to automatically create assets.
+In order to generate assets, the stream names must have the following characteristics:

-- Stream names must have a pattern that can be mapped for configuration.
+- A pattern that can be mapped for configuration.

-- Stream names must include a set of characters that uniquely identify the asset.
+- A set of characters that uniquely identify the asset.

-- The stream name must include a unique set of characters that identifies one stream from another for the same asset.
+- A unique set of characters that identifies one stream from another for the same asset.
 For example, the stream name could include an abbreviation for the stream measurement.

 The asset rule identifies the pattern and the parts of the stream name and stream metadata that provide information about the asset.
 A token is created for each part of the pattern and piece of information.
 The tokens are used to construct the asset and add references to the relevant streams.
+For more information, see [How tokens are used in the Asset Rule Builder to generate assets](xref:TokensGenerateAssets).

 Depending on the definition and consistency of the stream names, you may have to create multiple rules to capture all the relevant streams for your asset.
 For more information, see [Using multiple asset rules to create assets](xref:UsingMultipleRules).